-Students in Year 8 and 9 are not permitted to participate in the Simply Energy Cup.
+Students in Year 8 and 9 are not permitted to participate in this competition.
 A lower school competition (Eagles Schoolboys Cup) exists to meet the needs of these students.
 Issues relating to liability rest squarely with the school.
 It is the schools responsibility to ensure that this rule is adhered to and schools are liable for any consequences of not doing so.